kamilburda/batcher/docs/sections/Usage.md

 * Drag and drop images and folders from a file explorer application to the area under `Input Images`.
 * Copy and paste images and folders from a file explorer application to the area under `Input Images`.
 Note that you must click on the area first.
 * Copy and paste images and folders from a text file, each on a separate line to the area under `Input Images`.
 Note that you must click on the area first.
 Any files and folders that do not exist are ignored.
-* Press the `Add Files...` or `Add Folders...` button to select and add files or folders, respectively.
+* Press the `Add...` button to add files or folders.

 Files with a file extension not recognized by Batcher will be filtered by default.
 If you use a third-party file load plug-in, uncheck `Recognized file formats`.

 You will be warned if you add folder(s) containing too many files or e.g. an entire drive.
 This is a safeguard against accidentally adding an undesired folder.

-You can remove input images and folders by selecting them and pressing Delete or the `Remove` button.
-You can clear the entire input list by pressing the `Remove All` button or selecting everything with Ctrl + A and then pressing Delete.
+You can remove input images and folders by selecting them and pressing Delete or by pressing `Remove... → Remove Selected`.
+You can clear the entire input list by pressing `Remove... → Remove All` or selecting everything with Ctrl + A and then pressing Delete.

 By default, the renamed images (as they would be named on export) are displayed.
 To show their original names, simply check `Show Original Names`.